WeWatchWall/fast-fuzz/README.md

 Parameters:

+- {function}  method  SUT method calling into the file.

 - {relative/absolute path}  filePath Path for the file to be covered.
 Can provide a default export function.

-- {string}  methodName  [Optional]  Name of specific SUT method if the file has no default.
-Default = null

 - {object | array}  parameterSchema Object or Array of parameters to be passed into the SUT function.